behrica/casagemas/README.md

 This libraries does not declare dependencies in deps.edn to any lib it might require.

-The viewer get activated by standard metadata of a var, see this list (http://xxxxx)
+The viewer get activated by standard Clojure metadata of a value, see this list (http://xxxxx)